Clinical Research & Data, IABP, Safety & Efficacy, Protected PCI

-PROTECT Series of Clinical Studies Provides Mounting Evidence for Impella® Support in High-risk PCI
+PROTECT Series of Clinical Studies Provides Mounting Evidence for Impella® Support in High-Risk PCI

-Looking at the data from the PROTECT Series—PROTECT I1, PROTECT II RCT2, and PROTECT III—William O’Neill, MD, medical director of the Center for Structural Heart Disease at Henry Ford Hospital believes that “the totality of clinical data in favor of Impella supported high-risk PCI allows interventional cardiologists to be confident they are using the optimal treatment and technologies to help achieve complete revascularization in a single setting, improve procedural hemodynamic stability, and improve patient quality of life.”
+Looking at the data from the PROTECT Series—PROTECT I, PROTECT II RCT2, and PROTECT III—William O’Neill, MD, medical director of the Center for Structural Heart Disease at Henry Ford Hospital believes that “the totality of clinical data in favor of Impella supported high-risk PCI allows interventional cardiologists to be confident they are using the optimal treatment and technologies to help achieve complete revascularization in a single setting, improve procedural hemodynamic stability, and improve patient quality of life.”

 Current PROTECT Series Clinical Trial Data